 During the trek, the awesome view of many world’s tallest mountain peaks will keep you delighted.
 Along with the heavenly nature, it’s also the place to witness the ancient Sherpa people.
 As your family accommodates in the classic tea houses, you get to live with the locals and observe their lives from a close distance.
 The highest altitude at Kala Patthar, 5,643 meters has the most stunning views.

 Annapurna base camp tour

 A shorter, easier, and achievable replacement for the Everest tour is trekking in the Annapurna region.
 The trail of Annapurna base camp has many luxury lodges for a comfortable stay.
 Your family can explore the base camp at 4,130 meters in less than two weeks from Pokhara.

 Along with the Panoramic views of the mountains, the beauty of perennial rivers and waterfalls on the trail will be pleasing.
 Also, the sub-tropical vegetation inside the Annapurna Conservation Area is a natural playground for many Himalayans flora and fauna.
 The culture of the Gurung and Magar people makes a completely different cultural experience.

 Langtang Valley trek

 Along with the proximity to Kathmandu, the beautiful landscape and mountain vista makes Langtang valley Nepal’s best trekking destination.
 You get to the remote valley after a day’s drive from Kathmandu.
 Since the maximum elevation during the Langtang tour is only about 3,870 meters, it’s quite easily achievable.

 Langtang National Park is the best place to explore the unique Himalayan wildlife.
 The nearby views of peaks like Yala and Naya kanga look unbelievable.
-Also, the couple of days trekking in the mostly leveled path is very easy for your family members.
+Also, a couple of days of trekking on the mostly leveled path is very easy for your family members.